Kala (album): Legacy

-Kala appears frequently on professional rankings of the greatest albums.
+Kala appears on professional rankings of the greatest albums.
 In 2009, NME placed the album at number seventy-two in its list of the 100 greatest records of the decade, and Rolling Stone ranked it as the ninth best album of the same period.
 Christgau named it the decade's best album in his ballot for the magazine.
 In 2012, Rolling Stone ranked it at number 393 in a revised edition of their Rolling Stone's 500 Greatest Albums of All Time issue.
 In 2013, NME ranked it number 184 in its list of the 500 Greatest Albums of All Time.
 In 2015, the album was ranked number 42 by Spin in its list of "The 300 Best Albums of the Past 30 Years (1985-2014)".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2019, the album was ranked 75th on The Guardians 100 Best Albums of the 21st Century list.
 When asked in March 2020 whether Kala remains his favourite album of the 21st century, Christgau responded, "Yup.
 No contest."
-Based on such rankings, the aggregate website Acclaimed Music lists Kala as the 24th most acclaimed album of the 2000s decade and the 248th most acclaimed album in history.

 Writing for Dazed Digital, Grant Rinder praised the album for transforming M.I.A. from a "cult hero" to an "international star".
 Rinder commented that the album was a "tremendous" step forward towards shedding light on the realities of Third World countries that the Western world may not have thoroughly understood.
 Reflecting on diversity and representation issues in society, as well as politics surrounding President Donald Trump, Rinder said that Kala "feels particularly ahead of its time", and concluded that "M.I.A. was truly a pioneer for a global humanitarian perspective that no artist has been able to deliver quite as well since."
 Frank Guan of Vulture said that M.I.A. "sounded like the future" and that "her immediate influence was remarkable", as the album "seems to herald certain trends current in contemporary hip-hop".
 Guan further gave appraisal to M.I.A. for being the "precursor" for "fashion-rap" acts, including Travis Scott, Lil Uzi Vert, Playboi Carti, and ASAP Rocky.